RustedBones/akka-http-metrics/README.md

 ##### Path

-The path labels creates uses the path of the request as dimension on the metrics.
+The path labels uses the path of the request as dimension on the metrics.

 When enabling this dimension, you must be careful about cardinality: see [here](https://prometheus.io/docs/practices/naming/#labels).
 If your path is contains unbounded dynamic segments, you must use the labeled path directives defined in `HttpMetricsDirectives`: